NREL/floris/docs/source/theory.rst

 Literature on the Gaussian model can be found in the following papers:

-1. Niayifar, A. and Porté-Agel, F.: A new 15 analytical model for wind farm power prediction, in: Journal of Physics: Conference Series, vol. 625,
-   p.
-012039, IOP Publishing, 2015.
+1. Niayifar, A. and Porté-Agel, F.: A new analytical model for wind farm power prediction, in: Journal of Physics: Conference Series, vol. 625, 012039, IOP Publishing, 2015.

 2. Dilip, D. and Porté-Agel, F.: Wind Turbine Wake Mitigation through Blade Pitch Offset, Energies, 10, 757, 2017.